ellatrix/wp-front-end-editor/readme.md

 We're still looking for more people to join us - developers, UI designers and WordPress users/trainers for testing/feedback.
 Please get in touch on IRC, or leave a comment on one of the [Make WordPress UI](http://make.wordpress.org/ui/tag/front-end-editor/) blog posts.

-So far @ubernaut, @melchoyce, @trishasalas, @georgestephanis and myself (@avryl) have shown interest.
+So far @avryl, @helen, @melchoyce, @samuelsidler, @shaunandrews and @ubernaut have shown interest.

-### Next steps

-* Explore other platforms and see how they implement front-end editing.
-* Brainstorm!
-* Get feedback to the mockups and plugin and decide on the best approach.

 ## Installation

-Don’t install this on a production website!
+This is just an experiment!

 ## Changelog

+### 0.3.1

+* Removed mp6 dependency
+* Fixed permalinks
+* Added wordpressdotorg as a contributor
+* Updated to TinyMCE 4.0.10

 ### 0.3

-* Updated to TinyMCE 4.0.6.
+* Updated to TinyMCE 4.0.6

 ### 0.2

-* Refresh rewrite rules on activation.
+* Refresh rewrite rules on activation

 ### 0.1

-* Initial release.
+* Initial release